 Use the money you save from making your own DIY chalky paint to invest in a paint sprayer.
-Guys, the paint sprayer is AMAZING.
+Guys, this paint sprayer is AMAZING, but if you have the money, get this one.
+You’ll save time but not having to refill it every couple cabinets.
 I would probably still be hand painting my cabinets if it weren’t for the sprayer.

 Step 1: Remove the cabinet door (Put your cabinet door screws into a ziploc bag so you don’t lose them)